chifamba/dzinza-python/README.md

 * **npm:** Node package manager (comes with Node.js, verify with `npm --version`)
 * **Git:** For cloning the repository.
 * **Bash-compatible shell:** For running the setup and run scripts (e.g., Git Bash on Windows, Terminal on macOS/Linux).

+## Current state of the Application
+The application currently allows users to:
+*   Register and Login to the application.
+*   Add, edit and delete people.
+*   Add, edit and delete relationships between people.
+* View the family tree structure in the frontend.
+* The API provides endpoints for all the functionality above and more.
+* Admin user management is available via the API.
+* Audit logs are kept for important actions.

 ## Setup and Installation (Using Scripts)